KusionStack/kusionstack.io/docs/user_docs/getting-started/cloudide.md

 ![create codespace](/static/img/docs/user_docs/getting-started/install/codespaces/create-codespace.gif)

 It takes about 30s to wait for the codespace to prepare the environment.
-Then in the workspace and you'll see a progress notification indicating that the minikube is starting, which provides the cluster for the quick start application to deploy to.
+Then in the workspace and you'll see a progress notification indicating that the minikube is starting, which provides a local Kubernetes cluster for the quick start application to deploy to.
 The minikube starting costs about 1 minute, and during that please take your time and you could glance over the KCL configurations of the application we are going to deploy.

 ![minikube start](/static/img/docs/user_docs/getting-started/install/codespaces/minikube-start.gif)

-The two configuration files `appops/guestbook-frontend/base/base.k` and `appops/guestbook-frontend/dev/main.k` will be open automatically by the codespace.
-Together the two files declare the infra configuration of the guestbook-frontend application.
-For example, the `dev/main.k` declares that a `gcr.io/google-samples/gb-frontend:v5` image will be deployed to the dev environment, and the `base/base.k` file contains the common and basic configurations among the environments -- for example, a service named `frontend` that expose the application through port 80.
+The two configuration files `appops/guestbook-frontend/base/base.k` and `appops/guestbook-frontend/dev/main.k` will be opened automatically by the codespace.
+Together the two files declare the infra configuration of the guestbook-frontend application in the dev environment.
+For example, the `dev/main.k` declares that dev version of the application image will be `gcr.io/google-samples/gb-frontend:v5`, and the `base/base.k` file contains the common and basic configurations among the environments -- for example, a service named `frontend` that expose the application through port 80.

 ![view code](/static/img/docs/user_docs/getting-started/install/codespaces/gotodef.gif)

 ### Step2: Deploy with Kusion

-With minikube started, we now can deploy the `guestbook-frontend` to the dev environment: preview the live-diff with the running resources in the cluster, confirm the change, and continue monitoring the deployment process and verify that the service serves as expected.
+With the minikube started, we can now simulate the `guestbook-frontend` deployment to the dev environment locally: preview the live-diff with the running resources in the cluster, confirm the change, continue monitoring the deployment process and verify that the service serves as expected.

 - right click the `Kusion: Preview Live Diff and Apply` button on the `main.k` file in the editor.